f321x/cashu-escrow-kit/README.md

 The client could be distributed as wasm library and rust crate.
 There could also be a compilation flag that decides if the client gets built with nostr communication logic or only with nostr event creation logic.
 First would be useful for inclusion in traditional trading platforms and second would be useful for nostr based trading platforms already including relay/communication logic.

 ## Testing
-The current `NostrClient` code only uses an in memory local test relay, which must be started before any tests.
+The current `NostrClient` code only uses an in memory local test relay, which must be started before testing.

 By now we use the relay at `git@github.com:rodant/bucket.git`.
 To start the relay locally:
 1. Checkout the master branch from the repo above.